The global skills and competency framework for the digital world

 Provides support on the use of existing methods and tools.

-Configures methods and tools within a known context.
+Configures and maintains methods and tools within a known context.

 Creates and updates the documentation of methods and tools.